 Even if Germany succeeds in removing all nuclear power from its territory, there are nuclear power plants throughout Europe that pose an immediate threat in the event of a meltdown.

-Replacing nuclear power with renewable energy is deemed to be expensive.
-However, even if we ignore the short term health impacts from coal fired energy generation, the costs of failing to reduce emissions dwarf the costs of renewables.
-Germany could slowly transition away from nuclear power towards renewable energy, instead Germany’s politicians have decided to pander to voters rather than lead the nation.
+Even if we ignore the short-term health impacts of coal-fired energy generation, the costs of failing to reduce emissions dwarf the costs of renewables.
+Germany could slowly transition away from nuclear power towards renewable energy, instead, Germany’s politicians have decided to pander to voters rather than lead the nation.

 © 2011, Richard Matthews.
 All rights reserved.